What is Web3 and how it could transform the internet

 Amazon, Google and Microsoft currently lead the market for cloud data storage.

-The first company, with its subsidiary AWS, controls 41.5% of the total, according to data from McAfee for 2019.
+The first company, with its subsidiary AWS, controls 41.5% of the total, according to McAfee data from 2019.
 It is followed by Azure, from Microsoft, with 29.4%, and Google Cloud, with 3%.

 These three companies have half of the 600 large data centers globally, according to a report by Synergy Research Group.

-On the other hand, Evran explains that in Web3 there will be “clear mechanisms” to verify data and eliminate problems such as fake news.
+On the other hand, Evran explains that on the Web3 there will be “clear mechanisms” to verify data and eliminate problems such as fake news.

-Úrsula O’Kuinghttons explains that Web3’s blockchain technology is very secure and that “for now, in more than 10 years, no one has been able to to hack“.
+Úrsula O’Kuinghttons explains that Web3’s blockchain technology is very secure and that “so far, in more than 10 years, no one has been able to hack.”

 “The issue of security is crucial in the era in which we live because our lives and our data are increasingly turned on the internet,” adds the specialist.